Bubbler-4/rust-tio-template/README.md

 The default `index.html` has nothing visible, but it contains the minimal JS example that calls Wasm code and `console.log`s the results.

+The setup uses GitHub Pages to host the static page.
+When your code (on the `main` branch) is ready, switch to `gh-pages` branch, merge from `main`, and run `publish.sh` (which will build the package and expose the build artifacts to Git) and commit.

 ## Tips

 Due to how Wasm is designed, the types that can be passed across Wasm boundary are severely limited